Personalization of Large Language Models: A Survey: Taxonomy of Personalization Techniques for LLMs

 The embedding is then integrated into the model to generate personalized responses:

 where $X_i$ is the input data, and $\mathcal{M}$ is the model.
 This approach enhances personalization by adapting the model's responses to individual user characteristics. \end{Definition}

-\citet{cho2022personalized} presents a personalized dialogue generator that detects an implicit user persona using conditional variational inference to produce user-specific responses based on dialogue history, enhancing user engagement and response relevance.
+\citet{cho2022personalized} present a personalized dialogue generator that detects an implicit user persona using conditional variational inference to produce user-specific responses based on dialogue history, enhancing user engagement and response relevance.
 HYDRA \citep{zhuang2024hydra} enhances black-box LLM personalization by capturing user-specific behavior patterns and shared general knowledge through model factorization.
-It employs a two-stage retrieve-then-rerank workflow and trains an adapter to align model outputs with user-specific preferences. \citet{ning2024user} proposes a USER-LLM that leverages user embeddings to dynamically contextualize LLMs.
+It employs a two-stage retrieve-then-rerank workflow and trains an adapter to align model outputs with user-specific preferences. \citet{ning2024user} propose a USER-LLM that leverages user embeddings to dynamically contextualize LLMs.
 These user embeddings are distilled from diverse user interactions using self-supervised pretraining, capturing latent user preferences and their evolution over time.
-By integrating these embeddings through cross-attention and soft-prompting, the approach enhances personalization and performance across various tasks while maintaining computational efficiency.
+By integrating these embeddings through cross-attention and soft-prompting, the approach enhances personalization and performance across various tasks while maintaining computational efficiency. \cite{liu2024llms+} propose the PPlug model, which personalizes LLMs by employing a lightweight plug-in user embedder that aggregates user historical behaviors into a single, input-aware embedding.
+This embedding guides a fixed LLM to generate personalized outputs without modifying the model's parameters, significantly improving personalization performance over retrieval-based methods.